It’s a dream of a lot of Malaysians to find work in Singapore - mostly due to the 3.5 exchange rate, and I was one of those people.

 Target Market

-As per the title, I am targetting jobs in Singapore but I also wanted to keep my options open.
-So I decided to apply for jobs in Malaysia, Finland, Japan, New Zealand, and Australia, though everything except for Singapore and Malaysia is more due to curiousity than any actual serious-ness.
+As per the title, I am targeting jobs in Singapore but I also wanted to keep my options open, so I decided to apply for jobs in a few other countries which are:

 This serves as a really good way to compare the job markets in these countries.
 It also became an unintentional A/B test of sorts.